Amoralpa11/SBI-project/README.md

  *python3 macrocomplex_builder.py -i interactions_3kuy -br unique*

  This command, as the previous one, returns the interactions forming the complex but in this case without any redundancies.
 It will return a directory with non-redundant interactions.

+##Theoretical Background

+###Protein folding

+One asumtion that we do is that proteins with similar sequences will have a similar fold.

+The folding of a protein in an aqueous solution is a spontaneous process that takes places because of the reduction in the system energy that it implies.
+The folding is driven by the chemical nature of the residuals of the protein.
+Hydrophobic residuals tend to be away from the protein surface where they interact with themselves.
+On the other hand, hydrophilic residues are placed on the surface of the protein.
+The electric charge of the side chains also affects the way the protein folds.
+Residues with the same charge are pulled apart while the ones with opposite charge attract to each other.

+_In vivo_ there are a lot of other parameters that affect the protein folding, like chaperones, salt concentration, etc. Nevertheless, two proteins with the same or very similar sequence will generally have the same folding.

+###Superimposition
+The superimposition is the main process that allows us to build the complex.
+It is a process that given two groups of coordinates calculates the linear map that minimices de distances between the points of the two groups.
+When applied to proteins those points are the atoms forming the backbone of the protein.

+The more similar are the relative positions of these two groups of atoms the lower will be the minimal distance or Root-Mean-Square deviation (RMSD).
+It is calculated adding the distance between each atom and the nearest atom from the other chain.

+$$RMSD(v,w) = \sqrt{\frac{\sum_{i=1}^n((v_{ix}-w_{ix})^2+(v_{iy}-w_{iy})^2+(v_{iz}-w_{iz})^2)}{n}}$$

+Where v and w are two proteins and $v_{ix}$ is the component x of the ith atom of the protein v.

 ## Requirements